mwarning/KadNode/misc/examples.md

 ```
 ./build/kadnode --tls-client-cert chain.pem
 ```

 Note: You can also add a whole folder of CA root certificates.

-## Use HTTPS server for server authentication
+## Use existing HTTPS server for authentication

 Instead of KadNode, a HTTPS server (e.g. apache, nginx) on the same host can provide the authentication.
 In this case KadNode only does the announcements: